HEPData/hepdata-cli/README.md

 The argument ```[-d/--download-dir DOWNLOAD-DIR]``` specifies the directory to download the files.
 If not specified, the default download directory is ```./hepdata-downloads```.

-The argument ```[-e/--email YOUR-EMAIL]``` is the uploader's email, needed to associate the submission to his account.
+The argument ```[-e/--email YOUR-EMAIL]``` is the uploader's email, needed to associate the submission to their HEPData account.

 The argument ```[-i/--invitation-cookie COOKIE]``` must be supplied for non-sandbox submissions.
-This can be found in the email received at the beginning of the submission process.
+This can be found in the Uploader invitation email received at the beginning of the submission process.

 The argument ```[-s/--sandbox TRUE/FALSE]``` is a boolean to decide whether to upload to the sandbox or not.